 Although not required by Nasdaq listing standards, we have a Compensation Committee that reviews and makes recommendations to the Board regarding the compensation for our executive officers and administers our long-term equity incentive plans for officers and key employees.
 The Compensation Committee has delegated limited authority to the CEO to administer our long-term incentive plans with respect to employees and non-Section 16 officers below the Senior Vice President level.
 The charter of our Compensation Committee is available on our website.
 See "- Meetings and Other Information" for information on how to access or obtain copies of this charter.
 The Compensation Committee currently consists of Messrs.
 Raymond (chair), Petersen, Shackouls and Temple.
-Under applicable Nasdag rules, none of the members of our Compensation Committee are required to be independent; however, the charter of our Compensation Committee requires that all members of the committee be independent and the Board has determined that all of the current members of the Compensation Committee are independent under applicable Nasdag and SEC standards.
+Under applicable Nasdaq rules, none of the members of our Compensation Committee requires that all members of the committee be independent and the Board has determined that all of the current members of the Compensation Committee are independent under applicable Nasdaq and SEC standards.
 The Compensation Committee has the sole authority to retain any compensation consultants to assist the committee.
 Since 2019, the Compensation Committee has engaged Meridian Compensation Partners, LLC ("Meridian") to conduct independent annual reviews and benchmark studies of our executive compensation program and practices.